erfan4323/UniGraphics/README.md

 - Unified API for window management, input, and rendering
 - Easily switch between different graphics backends

+If you enjoyed this project, consider giving it a star — it really helps! ⭐

 ## Prerequisites

 - C++ compiler (C++17 or newer recommended)